probmods/probmods2/chapters/05-observing-sequences.md

 The models above generate sequences of words, but lack constituent structure (or "hierarchical structure" in the linguistic sense).

 Probabilistic context-free grammars (PCFGs) are a straightforward (and canonical) way to generate sequences of words with constituent structure.
 There are many ways to write a PCFG in WebPPL.
 One especially direct way (inspired by Prolog programming) is to let each non-terminal be represented by a WebPPL function; here constituency is embodied by one procedure calling another---that is by causal dependence.

+(Notice that we've dispensed with the `START` and `STOP` symbols.
+Why do they become unnecessary with this formalism?)

 ~~~~
 var uniformDraw = function (xs) {return xs[randomInteger(xs.length)]};